-Turi Tola hamlet, only 3 have so far built houses on the site, while 6 continue to stay in the mine staff quarters that were originally provided by the mine as a temporary arrangement when they relocated in May 1997.
+56. Of the families who have resettled, 23 PAFs have settled in the Pindra resettlement site, and 8 PAFs have opted for the Prem Nagar site.
+Of the 9 families, who are all from the Turi Tola hamlet, only 3 have so far built houses on the site in Premnagar and 1 in Pindra, while 5 continue to stay in the mine staff quarters that were originally provided by the mine as a temporary arrangement when they relocated in May 1997.
 Another 5 PAFs are also living in temporary accommodation provided by the mine.
-Instead of moving to the resettlement sites, 81 of the PAFs (69%) have chosen to relocate elsewhere, after receiving the additional cash site development grant, that CIL has introduced as an alternative to a plot in a resettlement site under its revised R&R Policy.
+Instead of moving to the resettlement sites, 82 of the PAFs (69%) have chosen to relocate elsewhere, after receiving the additional cash site development grant, that CIL has introduced as an alternative to a plot in a resettlement site under its revised R&R Policy.
 The response both in Parej East and in other mines to the introduction of this alternative to relocation to a resettlement site, provides grounds for optimism that the resettlement process will encounter less resistance in future.